 The countryside in Hertfordshire may be known for gracing the Chilterns on its south west, but there are plenty more local trails and walks to be had throughout the county.
 Some of these cover history, ancient villages and natural wonders.
 These walks aren't just worth doing in the summer; Winter is the perfect time to lace up your boots, avoid the crowds and maybe even see some snow on the fields alongside the deer.

 Known for its church which inscribes some historic phrases about the plague in the 14th century, the first stop, Ashwell, is the perfect start for this trail which takes in three villages in just over six miles.
 After having a wander through Ashwell you’ll reach Newnham Hill which has beautiful views over the rolling country before seeing the grand Caldecote Manor.
-And finally, finish at the charming small village of Hinksworth is next up on this walk, but before you head back to Ashwell make a stop off at the thatched Three Horseshoes pub, a cosy setting for a mid-walk bit of lunch or drink!
+And finally, finish at the charming small village of Hinksworth.

 The Grand Union canal stretches for almost 140 miles across England from London to Birmingham, but you can enjoy a small slice of it on a walk along its towpath between Berkhamsted and Tring.
 Taking in lovely countryside and spotting some canal boats during the four and a half mile route, this walk will make sure you take in some history as well, passing some lock keepers' houses along the way.
 Some people even venture to walk the whole length of the canal so keep an eye out for the professionals!